gazebosim/gz-fuel-tools/README.md

 # Known issue of command line tools

-In the event that the installation is a mix of Debian and from source, command line tools from `ign-tools` may not work correctly.
+In the event that the installation is a mix of Debian and from source, command line tools from `gz-tools` may not work correctly.

-A workaround for a single package is to define the environment variable `GZ_CONFIG_PATH` to point to the location of the Ignition library installation, where the YAML file for the package is found, such as
+A workaround for a single package is to define the environment variable `GZ_CONFIG_PATH` to point to the location of the Gazebo library installation, where the YAML file for the package is found, such as
 ```
 export GZ_CONFIG_PATH=/usr/local/share/gz